dappforce/subsocial-js/packages/utils/src/socialRemark/README.md

 import { randomAsNumber } from '@polkadot/util-crypto'

 /**
- * Set custom protocol name(s), which will be recognized as valid protocol name.
+ * Set a custom protocol name(s), which will be recognized as a valid protocol name.
- * Default value - `social` (IMPORTANT - not recommended to use default value
+ * The default value is `social` (IMPORTANT - it is not recommended to use the default value
  * for development or testing purposes).
  */
 SocialRemark.setConfig({ protNames: ['social_custom'] })